 The key areas of competence of ITU-T Study Group 13 include:

-• IMT-2020 network aspects: Studies on the requirements and capabilities for IMT-2020 networks based on the service scenarios of IMT-2020.
-This includes development of Recommendations on the framework and architecture design of IMT-2020 based on, but not limited to, the above-identified requirements and capabilities and the gap analysis identified by the Focus Group on IMT-2020, including also IMT-2020 network-related aspects of reliability, quality of service (QoS) and security.
+• IMT-2020 and beyond network aspects: Studies on the requirements and capabilities for networks based on the service scenarios of IMT-2020 and beyond.
+This includes development of Recommendations on the framework and architecture design including also network-related aspects of reliability, quality of service (QoS) and security.
 Furthermore, it includes interworking with current networks including IMT-Advanced, etc.

+• Application of machine learning technologies aspects for future networks: Studies on how to incorporate network intelligence into IMT-2020 and beyond.
+Development of Recommendations on overall requirements, functional architecture and application support capabilities for the networks which include artificial intelligence and machine learning mechanism, based on but not limited to and the gap analysis identified by FG on Machine Learning for Future Networks including 5G.

 • Software-defined networking (SDN), network slicing and orchestration aspects: Studies on SDN and data plane programmability to support functions such as network virtualization and network slicing necessary for exploding and diversifying services taking into account scalability, security and distribution of functions.
 Development of Recommendations on the orchestration and related management-control continuum capabilities/policies of network function components, softwarized network and network slices, including enhancement and support of distributed networking capabilities.

-• Open-source aspects: Study of potential utilization and guide of open-source software activities related to the scope of Study Group 13.

-• Next-generation network (NGN) evolution aspects: Based on emerging advanced communication and information technologies (e.g. SDN, NFV and CDN) and related use cases, study of enhancements to NGN in terms of requirements for supporting capabilities, functional architecture and deployment models.

-• Information-centric networking (ICN) and public packet telecom data network aspects: Studies related to analysis of ICN applicability to IMT-2020 and future network.
-Development of new Recommendations on ICN general requirements, functional architecture and mechanisms of ICN networking and use-case specific mechanisms and architectures, including identifiers.
+• Information-centric networking (ICN) and public packet telecom data network aspects: Studies related to analysis of ICN applicability to IMT-2020 and beyond Development of new Recommendations on ICN general requirements, functional architecture and mechanisms of ICN networking and use-case specific mechanisms and architectures, including deployment of corresponding identifiers.
 Development of Recommendations on packet data network based on the study of requirements, frameworks and candidate mechanisms.
 Development of Recommendations on architecture, network virtualization, resource control and other technical issues of future packet-based network (FPBN), including migration from the conventional IP-based network to FPBN.

-• Fixed-mobile convergence (FMC) aspects: Studies related to access-agnostic core, which integrates fixed and mobile core.
-This includes the development of Recommendations on network architecture enhancements to support FMC and mobility management between fixed and mobile access.
+• Fixed, mobile and satellite convergence aspects: Studies related to access-agnostic core, which integrates fixed, mobile and satellite, and the application of innovative technologies to enhance such convergence, such as AI/ML., etc. This also includes the development of Recommendations on full connectivity for various types of user equipment

 • Knowledge-centric trustworthy networking and services aspects: Studies related to requirements and functions to support the building of trusted ICT infrastructures.
-Development of Recommendations regarding environmental and socio-economic awareness in order to minimize the environmental impact of future networks, including IMT-2020, as well as to reduce the barriers to entry for various actors involved in the network ecosystem.
+Development of Recommendations regarding environmental and socio-economic awareness in order to minimize the environmental impact of future networks, as well as to reduce the barriers to entry for various actors involved in the network ecosystem.

+• Quantum enhanced networks: Studies related to quantum key distribution networks (QKDN).
+Furthermore development of new Recommendations related to user networks interacting with quantum enhanced networks.

-• Cloud computing and big data aspects: Studies of the requirements, functional architectures and their capabilities, mechanisms and deployment models of cloud computing, covering inter- and intra-cloud computing as well as distributed cloud aspects.
-This study includes the development of technologies supporting "X as a service" (XaaS)," such as virtualization, resource and service management, reliability and security.
-Developing Recommendations for high-level big data requirements and general capabilities, including cloud computing based big data, big data exchange framework.
+• Aspects related to future computing including cloud computing and data handling in telecommunication networks: Studies of the requirements, functional architectures and their capabilities, mechanisms and deployment models of future computing including cloud computing and data handling, covering inter- and intra-cloud scenarios as well as the applications of future computing in vertical domains.
+Studies include the development of technologies from network aspect to support end to end awareness, control and management of future computing including cloud, cloud security and data handling.

-Study Group 13 activities will also cover regulatory implications, including deep packet inspection, telecommunications for disaster relief, emergency communications and lower energy consumption networks.
-Furthermore, it includes activities related to innovative service scenarios, deployment models and migration issues based on future networks, including IMT-2020 and trusted network.
+Study Group 13 activities will also cover regulatory implications, including deep packet inspection, and lower energy consumption networks.
+Furthermore, it includes activities related to innovative service scenarios, deployment models and migration issues based on future networks.